Floorp-Projects/Floorp/browser/components/places/docs/Bookmarks.rst

 Each successful operation is notified through the PlacesObservers :doc:`notifyObservers` interface.

-Full file with actual javadoc and description of each method - `Bookmarks.jsm`_
+Full file with actual javadoc and description of each method - `Bookmarks.sys.mjs`_